 - Routing, Mobile and Telematics;

-- Transportation Management and ecommerce enablement;
+- Transportation Management;

+- Ecommerce, Shipping & Fulfillment;

 - Customs & Regulatory Compliance;

-- Trade Data;
+- Global Trade Intelligence;

-- Global Logistics Network Services; and
+- B2B Messaging & Connectivity; and

 - Broker & Forwarder Enterprise Systems.

 The Descartes applications forming part of the Logistics Technology Platform are modular and interoperable to allow organizations the flexibility to deploy them quickly within an existing portfolio of solutions.
 Implementation is streamlined because these solutions use web-native or wireless user interfaces and are pre-integrated with the GLN.
 With interoperable and multi-party solutions, Descartes' solutions are designed to deliver functionality that can enhance a logistics operation's performance and productivity both within the organization and across a complex network of partners.